wiredbrother/website/README.md

 Step 8 : You can now edit/change your very own copy of our website.
 If you feel these changes should be applied to the public website please read on

-Step 9 : Once you have changed everything you would like click the button that says publish at the top right corner
+Step 9 : Once you have changed everything you would click the button that says publish at the top right corner

 Step 10 : Click GitHub, from here leave "Account" blank and add a folder name.
-We used website although you can name it whatever you prefer.
+We used website although you can name it whatever you prefer

 Step 11 : Now click publish.
 It may take a bit but you should be prompted for your GitHub username and password.
-Enter that info and click ok.
+Enter that info and click ok

 Step 12 : If you get a message saying it was succsesful then you are ready to suggest the chages to us.
 Find your Repo on github.com under your account profile.
-This should hold your uploaded files.
+This should hold your uploaded files

 Step 13 : Make a Pull Request that compares your repository to ours and submit it.
 We will review the changes you have sent us.
 Thank you!